FIRST-Tech-Challenge/scorekeeper/README.md

 ## Documentation

-The user documentation can be found here: [FTC Scorekeeper Manual](https://ftc-resources.firstinspires.org/ftc/volunteer/lead-scorekeeper).
+Information about the (Lead) Scorekeeper role and responsibilitie can be found in the [FTC Scorekeeper Manual](https://ftc-resources.firstinspires.org/ftc/volunteer/lead-scorekeeper).
+Instructions for setting up and operating FTC-Live are available in the [FTC-Live Setup Guide](https://ftc-resources.firstinspires.org/ftc/event/scoring-setup).

 ## Reporting Issues